Tacoma Rainiers Game Notes - at Las Vegas

 - Tacoma Rainiers Game Notes - at Las Vegas - Tacoma Rainiers

-- Shay Whitcomb Named Astros Upper-Level Minor League Player for April - Sugar Land Space Cowboys
+- Lugo's Homer Lifts Bees to 6-4 Win over Isotopes - Salt Lake Bees

-- Shenton Smokes Fifth Homer in 10-3 Loss to Aviators, Tacoma Drops Fifth-Straight - Tacoma Rainiers
+- Tacoma Unable to Overcome Early Deficit in 8-5 Loss to Las Vegas - Tacoma Rainiers

-- Amendt Shuts the Door on Sacramento in Extras, Reno Extends Winning Streak to Seven Games - Reno Aces

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.